SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery

 \subsection{Impact of Domain-Prior Prompts}

-To assess the utility of domain knowledge, we conduct an ablation by inserting domain priors in prompts serving as lightweight cues describing coordinate systems such as spherical or cylindrical charts, conservation or symmetry properties, knowledge about the scientific field of the equation such as optics, electromagnetism, etc. These prompts differ from generic discovery prompts by encoding partial structural knowledge rather than purely data-driven guidance.
+To assess the utility of domain knowledge, we conduct an ablation in which domain priors are injected into prompts as lightweight structural cues describing coordinate systems such as spherical or cylindrical charts, conservation or symmetry properties, knowledge about the scientific field of the equation, such as optics, electromagnetism, etc. These prompts differ from generic discovery prompts by encoding partial structural knowledge rather than purely data-driven guidance.
 Although such priors can, in principle, reduce search-space ambiguity, they are not typically available in real-world experimental settings.
-Moreover, providing incorrect or mismatched priors often leads to severe degradation in reconstruction quality, showing how overly constraining prompts can hinder rather than help discovery.
-Table \ref{tab:prompt_comparison} reports the results for this study.
+Moreover, providing incorrect or mismatched priors often leads to severe degradation in reconstruction quality, demonstrating that overly constraining prompts can hinder rather than improve symbolic discovery.

-Empirically, we observe that even when correct priors are provided, LLM-based symbolic regression methods show only marginal improvement over their baseline performance and remain inferior to non-LLM methods.
-This suggests that, despite a narrowed functional space, current LLM-based approaches do not yet reliably exploit structural cues during optimization.
+As observed in Table \ref{tab:prompt_comparison}, despite being provided with correct priors, LLM-based symbolic regression methods show only marginal improvement over their baseline performance and remain inferior to non-LLM methods.
+This suggests that, despite narrowing the functional search space, current LLM-based approaches do not reliably translate structural cues into improved optimization outcomes.
 These findings motivate a deeper failure analysis, presented in the subsequent section, to identify where such methods falter in integrating structural and geometric cues.
 The example prompts used for this ablation can be found in Appendix \ref{prompt_templates_repro}.